Newlywed Police Officers Cut Date Night Short To Stop Armed Robber At Restaurant

 "There was literally no question.
 We just looked at each other: 'Is this what's going on?
 Let's go,' " said Chase McKeown.
 He said their police instincts took over, adding, "We just did what we felt like we had to do."

 As the officers shouted orders for the man to drop his gun, he ran.
-The suspect, later identified as Justin Carter, 30, dropped the gun on the floormat as he fled the store.
+The suspect, later identified as Justin Carter, 30, dropped the gun on the floor mat as he fled the store.
 The two off-duty officers pursued him down the block and held him at gunpoint in a yard, where they were joined by officers from the Louisville Metro Police Department.

-The McKeowns have been married for around six months.
+The McKeowns have been married for about six months.
 They had ventured out for Saturday's date night at the same restaurant where they had eaten dinner on their wedding night, Nicole McKeown said with a laugh Tuesday.

 She also said they would be coming back, according to local TV news station WDRB.

-"Oh absolutely," she said.
+"Oh, absolutely," she said.
 "I love Raising Cane's."

-Chase McKeown told journalists at the Elizabethtown Police Department that they had gone out on Saturday in part because their church strongly recommends that married couples have a date night every week.
+Chase McKeown told journalists at the Elizabethtown Police Department that they had gone out on Saturday, in part, because their church strongly recommends that married couples have a date night every week.

 "It's been an exciting six months," he said.